Lowesby Hall: Sir Frederick Ferrers Conant Fowke, 3rd Baronet

-In 1910 Sir Frederick Ferrers Conant Fowke, 3rd Baronet (1879–1948) married Edith Frances Daubenry Rawdon, a daughter of Rev Canon Rawdon of Stockton-on-Forest, Yorkshire, and a grand-daughter of Joshua Rawdon, a merchant from Liverpool, the younger brother of the merchant and philanthropist Christopher Rawdon.
+In 1910 Sir Frederick Ferrers Conant Fowke, 3rd Baronet (1879–1948) married Edith Frances Daubenry Rawdon, a daughter of Rev Canon Rawdon of Stockton-on-Forest, Yorkshire, and a granddaughter of Joshua Rawdon, a merchant from Liverpool, the younger brother of the merchant and philanthropist Christopher Rawdon.

 Lowesby Hall was eventually let by the Fowke family, which moved at some time to Upcott Farm in the parish of Bishops Tawton in Devon, to many subsequent tenants as a residence during the hunting season.

 Brassey

 The tenant in 1910 was Captain, later Lt-Col., Harold Brassey (c.
-1880 – 1916), a polo champion, killed in action during WWI, a younger son of Henry Brassey (1840–1891), JP, DL, MP for Hastings, and brother of Henry Brassey, 1st Baron Brassey of Apethorpe (1870–1958).
-His grandfather Thomas Brassey (1805–1870) had made a huge fortune as a railway engineer.
+1880 – 1916), a polo champion, killed in action during WWI, a younger son of Henry Brassey, JP, DL, MP for Hastings, and brother of Henry Brassey, 1st Baron Brassey of Apethorpe.
+His grandfather Thomas Brassey had made a huge fortune as a railway engineer.
 Brassey commissioned Edwin Lutyens (1866–1944) to alter and extend the Hall and gardens, Lutyens having six years before altered his house at Copse Hill, Upper Slaughter, in Gloucestershire.